andraugust/andraugust.github.io/statmech.md

 * $$\mu$$ is the reduced mass of the two atoms, and $$\omega$$ is the spring oscillation parameter
 * $$r$$ is the separation between the two atoms, and $$r_0$$ is their resting (non-vibrating) separation

-This is a complicated formula compared to that of a single atom, so counting the number of degenerate energies is difficult: we now need to find the surface area of an $$d$$-dimensional spheroid, which unfortunately doesn't have a convenient formula like a $$d$$-dimensional sphere does.
+This is a complicated formula compared to that of a single atom, so counting the number of degenerate energies is difficult: we now need to find the surface area of a $$d$$-dimensional spheroid, which unfortunately doesn't have a general formula like a $$d$$-dimensional sphere does.
 Luckily though, we don't need to know the exact surface area of the spheroide to calculate $$\langle u \rangle$$.
 The reason is that the surface area of a spheroid is given by $$G\rho^{d-1}$$, where $$G$$ is a constant related to geometry and $$\rho$$ is the spheroid's radius parameter.

 Looking at the formula for energy, $$\sqrt{u}$$ plays the role of $$\rho$$, and $$d$$ is the number of quadratic terms on the right side of the equation.
 As for the geometry constant $$G$$, we don't have to worry about it because it ends up canceling.